RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

-Below is a rewritten version of the guide that walks you through setting up a direct connection between TrueNAS Scale and a Windows 11 PC without using a switch.
+Below is a guide that walks you through setting up a direct connection between TrueNAS Scale and a Windows 11 PC without using a switch.
 This configuration is ideal for home lab environments where you want lightning-fast transfers, complete isolation from the Internet on your NAS connection, and overall network efficiency.

 ---